The hidden cost of emotionally flat branding

 Usually, it starts with someone telling me they feel stuck.

-Not failing exactly.
-Just… strangely disconnected from their own business.
 Marketing feels heavier than it used to.
-Talking about what they do feels awkward.
-Their website technically works, but they avoid sending people to it whenever possible.
-There’s this vague sense that something is off, even though the business itself may actually be doing quite well.
+Talking about the business feels oddly awkward.
+Their website technically functions, but they avoid sending people to it whenever possible, which is usually not a great sign.

 And almost every time, the person sitting across from me is good at what they do.

-Not “aspiring entrepreneur” good.
 I mean genuinely experienced.
 Thoughtful.
-The kind of person who has spent years refining their craft, learning how to work with clients, figuring out how to communicate clearly, building something stable and real.
+The kind of person who has spent years refining their craft, learning how to communicate clearly, navigating difficult clients, building something stable and real.

 But somewhere along the way, their brand stopped evolving with them.